martbecx1612/Fact_group_29/README.md

 To replicate the results of this project, three parts of the tasks should be performed: data process, training corresponding models and running the explainers.
 This overview sample command of these three parts can be found in this 'README.md'.

 However, more detailed guidance for training and running explainers are in incorporated in the 'README.md' in corresponding child-folders.
-Following sections put a index for the paths of these files:
+Following sections aims to provide a clear step-by step guidance to run the code with the link to the path of these sub-README.md files.

 ### Data process